paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 $ docker run -d -p 8098:80 -P paul-hammant/svnmerkleizer-test-repo
 ```

-^ The container starts with the default account: davsvn (password: davsvn) and a repository at http://localhost:8098/svn/dataset/
+The container starts with a repository mounted at http://localhost:8098/svn/dataset/.
+You could do a regular Subversion checkout
+from there (or subdirectory).

 # Using it